Sorry, you need to enable JavaScript to visit this website.

 • Experience

-• 4 years of progressive experience in the engineering field
+• Have 4 years of work experience

-• If the Applicant does not have a NCEES Credentialing Record, all formal transcripts/evaluations must be sent from the college/university or evaluation service to the Board.
-This information can be sent electronically to [email protected] or mailed to:
+• Formal transcripts sent from the college/university must be sent to the Board.
+Transcripts can be sent electronically to [email protected] or mailed to

 1100 4th Street, SW, 3rd Floor